bbawj/note-vault/Notes/Memory Safety.md

 - Unit testing: able to model specific input sequences but difficult to cover many inpits
 - Random testing: automatically generate many inputs but can still result in shallow coverage if the specific input format is not followed (by generating alot of noise that is not relevant to the program).
 - Fuzz testing: generates many *slightly invalid* inputs based on format of valid examples.
+	- Mutation based: explore as many states as possible by changing inputs randomly, possibly guided by heuristics from an initial corpus of data.
+These are simple to set up but have low coverage.
+	- Generative: use specification of input format (RFC etc.) into a generative procedure to make use of domain-specific knowledge but requires more effort
+	- Coverage guided: use fuzzing to create new test cases.
+Test and measure code coverage and use the feedback to craft new inputs for uncovered code.
+This is good for finding new program states.